openSUSE-Rust/obs-service-cargo/README.md

 The compression to use for the `vendor.tar`.
 If the option is not supplied it will default to `xz`.
 Available compressions are those supported by `tar`.

+- `<param name="update" />`

+If present, cargo update will be run before vendoring to ensure that the latest version of compatible dependencies is used.

 - `<param name="strategy">vendor</param>`

 The default here is `vendor` which will use `cargo vendor` to fetch the crate dependencies.
 There